What we do

 The “Beats and Bars” evaluation (Institute of Criminology, University of Cambridge) found that the positive outcomes of our prison projects included increased self-confidence, social skills and motivation to learn – providing a vital catalyst to help people with negative experiences of formal education to engage in further educational and training opportunities with a new found knowledge that they are capable of achieving when they persevere (read more about our evaluations).

-so-eval-coverAn evaluation of the Sounding Out ex-prisoner programme pilot suggested that for every £1 spent, there was a social return on investment of £4.85 and found that providing meaningful activity on release could have a significant positive impact on ex-prisoners:
+so-eval-coverAn evaluation of the Sounding Out former prisoner programme pilot suggested that for every £1 spent, there was a social return on investment of £4.85 and found that providing meaningful activity on release could have a significant positive impact for former prisoners:

 “He completed 18 months on licence from prison and there was no contact with the police during this time or any intelligence linking him to criminal activity.
 This is a significant period for him to avoid re-offending and I honestly believe his involvement in [the project] was the principal reason.”
 Sounding Out Participant’s Probation Officer

-We have a rich track record of delivering high quality work, from winning awards such as the RSPH (Royal Society of Public Health) Arts & Health Award, recognising “long-standing, wide-ranging and innovative contributions to the field of arts and health in criminal justice, with the potential for public health impacts”, to being commissioned annually by the Chicago Symphony Orchestra since 2013; find out more here!
+We have a rich track record of delivering high quality work, from winning awards such as the RSPH (Royal Society of Public Health) Arts & Health Award, recognising “long-standing, wide-ranging and innovative contributions to the field of arts and health in criminal justice, with the potential for public health impacts”, to being commissioned annually by the Chicago Symphony Orchestra since 2013, and receiving the RPS Gamechanger Award in 2024.
+Find out more here.

-Find out more about our three core programmes by clicking on the pictures below:
+Find out more about our core programmes by clicking on the pictures below: